CircleEducation/circle-education-local/hire/michael-fares.md

     url: https://make-my-decision.netlify.app/ # link to your deployed project

   - name: Arabic Word Spelling Tutor # title of your project
-    desc: An visual spelling app to help students learn the Arabic letters and sounds.  # very short description of your project
+    desc: A visual spelling app to help students learn the Arabic letters and sounds.  # very short description of your project
     url: https://michael-fares.github.io/ArabicLetterConnectionApp/ # link to your deployed project

 ---